 - Add beans, water, miso and all spices to pot and stir.
 Cover and set lid to Sealing.
-Switch to Manual setting and set the timer to 50 mins + natural release.
+Switch to Manual setting and set the timer to 60 mins + natural release.
 (You can keep the stew warm for hours at this point - the beans will just become even more tender/creamy.)
 Enjoy!

 - Slow Cooker Method Combine all ingredients in slow cooker.
 Cook on High for 4 hours; reduce heat and cook on Low an additional 2 hours.